gom9000/xp-circuit-blocks/voltage-reduction-circuits/README.md

 However, pushing the input range higher while maintaining a minimum output voltage at low input forces a larger bias current $I_R$ at $V_{in_{MAX}}$.
 Thermal stress shifts onto $R_B$ and the pass transistor, both of which require careful sizing.

 ## Notes
-* **On Op-Amp based alternative:**
-*"An op-amp regulator is a natural evolution of Topology C, replacing the passive Zener reference with an error amplifier.
-However, it requires a supply voltage within the op-amp's rated* $V_{CC_{max}}$​. *When* $V_{in_{MAX}}$ *exceeds this limit, one of the topologies above would be needed just to power the op-amp itself: a circular dependency.
-Within that constraint, it remains a valid and superior alternative."*
+* **On Op-Amp based alternative:** An op-amp regulator seems a natural evolution of Topology C, replacing the passive Zener reference with an active error amplifier for tighter regulation and better ripple rejection.
+However, its added value (precision output and dynamic load compensation) lies outside the scope of this experience.<br/>
+An op-amp also requires a supply voltage within its rated $V_{CC_{max}}$.
+When $V_{in_{MAX}}$ exceeds this limit, one of the topologies above would be needed just to power the op-amp itself, creating a circular dependency.<br/>
+An op-amp stage is therefore better seen as a complement rather than an alternative.
+In a typical multi-stage architecture, Topology C handles the voltage dropping (pre-regulation), while a cascaded op-amp or integrated linear regulator handles precision regulation.